Commodore International: Decline and later years (1987–1994)

 Commodore suffered a poor reputation with its dealers and customers, and upon the 1987 introduction of the Amiga 2000, Commodore retreated from its earlier strategy of selling its computers to discount outlets and toy stores and favored authorized dealers.
 Adam Osborne stated in April 1981 that "the microcomputer industry abounds with horror stories describing the way Commodore treats its dealers and its customers."
 Commodore under Tramiel had a reputation for cannibalizing its own products with newer ones; Doug Carlston and others in the industry believed rumors in late 1983 that Commodore would discontinue the C64 despite its success because they disliked the company's business practices, including its poor treatment of dealers and introducing new computers incompatible with existing ones.
 A Boston reseller said, "It's too unsettling to be one of their dealers and not know where you stand with them."
-After Tramiel's departure, another journalist wrote that he "had never been able to establish excellent relations with computer dealers ... computer retailers have accused Commodore of treating them as harshly as if they were suppliers or competitors, and as a result, many have become disenchanted with Commodore and dropped the product line".
+After Tramiel's departure, Ahoy! wrote that he "had never been able to establish excellent relations with computer dealers ... computer retailers have accused Commodore of treating them as harshly as if they were suppliers or competitors, and as a result, many have become disenchanted with Commodore and dropped the product line".
 Software developers also disliked the company, with one stating that "Dealing with Commodore was like dealing with Attila the Hun."
 At the 1987 Comdex, an informal InfoWorld survey found that none of the developers present planned to write for Commodore platforms.
-Commodore's software had a poor reputation; InfoWorld in 1984, for example, stated that "so far, the normal standard for Commodore software is mediocrity".
+As for Commodore's own software, InfoWorld stated in 1984 that "so far, the normal standard for Commodore software is mediocrity".

 Commodore almost went bankrupt in early 1986, obtaining a one-month extension on repaying $192 million in loans that it had defaulted on in June 1985.
 Tramiel's successor, Marshall F. Smith, left the company in 1986, as did his successor Thomas Rattigan in 1987 after a failed boardroom coup.
 The head of Blue Chip Electronics, a former Commodore employee, described the company as "a well-known revolving door".
 Commodore faced the problem when marketing the Amiga of still being seen as the company that made cheap computers like the C64 and VIC.
 The C64 remained the company's cash cow but its technology was aging.
 By the late 1980s, the personal computer market had become dominated by the IBM PC and Apple Macintosh platforms.
 Commodore's marketing efforts for the Amiga were less successful in breaking the new computer into an established market compared to the success of its 8-bit line.
 The company put effort into developing and promoting consumer products that would not be in demand for years, such as an Amiga 500-based HTPC called CDTV.